integon/wso2-mi-xfcc-mediator/README.md

 ## Usage

-To use the `XfccMediator`, you need to include it in your integration sequence or endpoint configuration within the WSO2 Micro Integrator.
+To use the `XfccMediator`, you must include it in your integration sequence or endpoint configuration within the WSO2 Micro Integrator.
 Here's an example of how to use it:

 ```xml
 <?xml version="1.0" encoding="uTF-8"?>